geodes-sms/NeoModelingFramework/Readme.md

 NMF-editor is a core module that provides an interaction with the Neo4j database.
 NMF-loader is packaged as an executable jar file and can be used as runtime dependency.
 The jar can be found in the release section.
-The the test sandbox can be found in [NMF-editor test](neo4j-io/src/test/kotlin/InitTest.kt) file.
+The test sandbox can be found in [NMF-editor test](neo4j-io/src/test/kotlin/InitTest.kt) file.

 ### Kotlin usage example
 ```kotlin